 Can I Trademark the Appearance of My Website?

-Since the Internet is largely a visual medium, people creating Web sites seek a unique look, one that will distinguish their site from the untold numbers of others in cyberspace.
-Whether someone can protect the visual appearance of a Web site from copying by others is one of a host of intellectual property questions the Internet has raised.
+Since the Internet is largely a visual medium, people creating websites seek a unique look, one that will distinguish their site from the untold numbers of others in cyberspace.
+Whether someone can protect the visual appearance of a website from copying by others is one of a host of intellectual property questions the Internet has raised.
+This article answers the question of whether you can trademark the appearance of your website.

 Unique Appearance Under Trademark Law